 Some protein supplements you can recommend include whey protein or casein powders.
 Pea protein, hemp protein, or rice protein powder are options for vegans.
 There are also more specialized supplements, like branched-chain amino acids, for clients trying to restrict calories or meet specific training goals.

-Protein can be confusing for your clients, especially women because most research and discussion are geared to men.
+Protein can be confusing for your clients, especially women because most research and discussion are geared toward men.
 Help your female clients by providing this important information about how, when, what, and how much protein to eat for health, body composition, strength, and fitness.

 Interested in offering your clients expert nutrition advice?
 Look into ISSA’s Nutritionist Certification course.